The Human Rights Law Centre enjoys and encourages the participation of students in its research and project work.

-This year, Atishya Kumar (LLM), Calin Moloiu (LLB 3rd year), Harpreet Sandhu (LLB 2nd year) and Noor Yafaie (LLB 2nd year) advocate on behalf of Dr. Djalali, who is detained and faces execution in Iran.
+In 2018-19, Atishya Kumar (LLM), Calin Moloiu (LLB 3rd year), Harpreet Sandhu (LLB 2nd year), Naomi Lott (PhD Candidate) and Noor Yafaie (LLB 2nd year) advocated on behalf of Dr. Djalali, who is detained and faces execution in Iran.

 The Human Rights Film Series is a student-led initiative started in 2006 by two LLM students.

 Now a popular and regular campus event, the Film Series shows engaging and provocative films which bring challenging human rights issues to life.

 This year, Tamar Calisse (LLM) and Cansu Arslan (Pharmacy, 2nd year) launched the film series with a screening of The Man Who Mended Women on 12 October 2018.
 View the full program.

 School of LawUniversity of NottinghamUniversity Park

 Connect with the University of Nottingham through social media and our blogs.